-Students use historical debates from one case study (either Cleopatra VII or John Fitzgerald Kennedy) and historical readings to investigate 'What is History'?
+Students use historical debates from one case study (currently Cleopatra VII) and historical readings to investigate 'What is History'?
 There are four key questions: Who are the Historians?
 What are the aims and purposes of History?
 How has history been constructed and recorded over time?
 Why have approaches to history changed over time?